-It should not be included in any payroll notifications sent to Revenue.
-It should be included on Form 790AA (see paragraph 6).
+It should not be included in any payroll notifications sent to Revenue (but should be included on Form 790AA - see paragraph 27.6).

 The tax paid under Case IV is not available for repayment or for set-off against the individual's income tax liability.
-However, standard rate lump sum tax paid on or after 1 January 2011 may be credited against the tax payable on a chargeable excess occurring on or after that date (see paragraph 13).
+However, standard rate lump sum tax paid on or after 1 January 2011 may be credited against the tax payable on a chargeable excess occurring on or after that date - see paragraph 27.12.